 Why is your OBS video delayed?

-There are many reasons for a delay in the video.
+There are many reasons for the delay in the video.
 The first one to check and often the most obvious reason boils down to settings.
 If you’re streaming your video game gameplay, for example, you may want the audio commentary to slightly lag behind the video feed so that you can provide commentary for actions just after they’ve happened.
-You might set this delay once and forget about it when you get back to streaming something else later.
-Therefore, checking your settings whenever you experience a feed delay is always a good idea.
+You might set your preferred delay setting once and forget about it when you get back to streaming something else later.
+Therefore, checking your obs delay setting whenever you experience a feed delay is always a good idea.

 The second reason could be speed.
 If your internet speed is low and you’re streaming a high-resolution video, say a full HD 1080 x 1920p video, a slow internet speed will lead to delays as you try uploading the huge video file.
 Trying to upload high-resolution video on a slow internet connection is akin to driving a car with bicycle wheels.